MiriamZier/branching-testing/README.md

-this project i will try conecting two branches
+this project i will try conecting two branches from main to update_readme